Meme1079/PsychWiki/PsychWiki_Source/Shader Functions.md

 - `shader` - The Shader name

 ### removeSpriteShader(obj:String)
-Removes the shader of the object
+Removes the shader from the game.

 - `object` - The Object variable name